vaistauga/ChicagoJazzPlaces/README.md

 # Intro

-This project was build during my attendance to Full-Stack Nanodegree at Udacity.
-The goal of the project was to build a single page application which creates a new service by combining several third party API.
+This project was build during my Full-Stack Nanodegree attendance at Udacity.
+Project's goal is to build a single page application which creates a new service by combining several third-party API.

 # Features

-* Display a list of suggestions for you to hear some of the best Chicago jazz musicians
+* Display a list of suggestions for you to hear some of the best Chicago jazz musicians.
-* Displays best photo and description of each place (data pulled from FourSquare)
+* Displays best photo and description of each place (data pulled from FourSquare).
-* You may use the filter field to displayed locations to find a specific one faster
+* You may use the filter field to displayed locations to find a specific one faster.
 * The location marker bounces when you click on it - maximum interactivity! ;)

 # Technology